revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 ---

-7. Design the angular application to get a sentence from the user and print the count of words in the given sentence.
+7.Design the angular application to get a sentence from the user and print the count of words in the given sentence.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)